MicrosoftDocs/SupportArticles-docs/Office/Client/office-suite-issues/apps-for-office-not-start.md

 4. Restart Internet Explorer.

 > [!IMPORTANT]
 > Admin policies take priority over local settings.
-If enabling Protected Mode through Internet Explorer has no effect (or the ability to enable Protected Mode is turned off), please check your admin settings to see if there is a group policy disabling Protected Mode.
+If enabling Protected Mode through Internet Explorer has no effect, or the ability to enable Protected Mode is turned off,  check your admin settings to see if there's a Group Policy that disables Protected Mode.

 ## More Information